클리핑(clipping) 영역을 정의하여 3D 뷰포트 표시를 3D 공간의 일부로 제한할 수 있어요. 이 것을 활용하면 복잡한 모델 및 씬 작업 프로세스를 더 편하게 할 수 있답니다.

 The Region/Volume clipping image shows an example of using the clipping tool with a cube.
-Start by activating the tool with Alt-B (upper left of the image).
-This will generate a dashed cross-hair cursor.
-Click with the LMB and drag out a rectangular region shown in the upper right.
-Now a region is defined and clipping is applied against that region in 3D space.
-Notice that part of the cube is now invisible or clipped.
-Use the MMB to rotate the view and you will see that only what is inside the pyramidal volume is visible.
-All the editing tools still function as normal but only within the pyramidal clipping volume.
+Start by activating the tool with Alt-B. This will generate a dashed cross-hair cursor.
+Click with the LMB and drag out a rectangular region.
+Now clipping is applied against that region in 3D space.
+Use the MMB to rotate the view and you will see that only what is inside the clipping volume is visible.
+All the editing tools still function as normal, but only within the clipping volume.

 Mark: Ctrl-B Clear: Ctrl-Alt-B

-When using rendered shading mode, it can be quite slow to render the entire 3D Viewport.
-To fix this, you can define a subregion to render just a portion of the viewport instead of the entire viewport.
+When using the Rendered shading mode, it can be quite slow to render the entire 3D Viewport.
+To fix this, you can define a subregion to render just a portion.
 This can be very useful for reducing render times for quick previews on an area of interest.

 If you set a render region while in camera view and have it enabled in the Output properties, it will be applied to the final render.